WoobeenJeong/GNN-Vertual_Screening_HER2/README.md

 We performed large-scale computer-based virtual screening targeting the HER2 8VB5 binding region to identify and prioritize candidate compounds/proteins with predicted high affinity, improved potential activity against exon-20 insertion mutants.

-Top hits were triaged using deep-learning frameworks and are recommended for immediate biochemical and cellular validation as promising leads to overcome current resistance mechanisms and improve clinical outcomes.
+Top hits were triaged using deep-learning frameworks and are recommended for biochemical and cellular validation as promising leads to overcome current resistance mechanisms and improve clinical outcomes.

 ---